aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 # Your First Dapp

 In this tutorial, you will learn how to build a [dapp](https://en.wikipedia.org/wiki/Decentralized_application) on the Aptos blockchain.
 A dapp usually consists of a graphical user interface, which interacts with one or more Move modules.
+This dapp will let users publish and share snippets of text on the Aptos blockchain.

-For this tutorial, we will use the Move module [`HelloBlockchain`](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/hello_blockchain) described in [Your First Move Module](first-move-module.md) and focus on building the user interface.
+For this tutorial, we will use the Move module [`HelloBlockchain`](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/hello_blockchain) described in [Your First Move Module](first-move-module.md) and focus on building the user interface around the module.

 We will use the:

 * [TypeScript SDK](../sdks/ts-sdk/index.md)
 * [Petra Wallet](../guides/install-petra-wallet-extension)
 * [Aptos CLI](../cli-tools/aptos-cli-tool/use-aptos-cli.md)

-The end result is a dapp that lets users publish and share snippets of text on the Aptos blockchain.

 :::tip Full source code